danishaazra/danishaazra/README.md

 <h1 align="center">Hi 👋, I'm Danisha Mohamad</h1>
 <h3 align="center">Currently pursuing a Bachelor of Software Engineering with Honours at University Putra Malaysia.
-This GitHub is where I showcase all my projects—both those I've created on my own and those I've collaborated on with friends.
+This GitHub is where I showcase all my projects, both those I've created on my own and those I've collaborated on with friends.
 Feel free to explore and check out the work I've done!</h3>

 - 📫 How to reach me **danishaazra34@gmail.com**